jferneau/anaplan-audit-with-history-v4/README.md

   warehouse before the cutoff passes.
 Raising `retentionYears` also works, at the cost of a larger local database and Anaplan model.

-> **On the webinar:** the one-liner is *"Anaplan gives you a short live
-> history window; this tool captures it on every run, accumulates it into a
-> permanent store you control, keeps a rolling set of backups, and prunes to
-> your retention policy — with a full backup taken before anything is ever
-> deleted."*

 ### What lands in Anaplan

 Three CSVs load into the Model History model via the `anaplanProcess`